 Experiments detailed in Ref.
 Deegan et al., 2010, where DNA was bound to the estrogen receptor and some of its mutants, concluded that mutants decreased the DNA recognition by estrogen receptor.
 To compare the crucial residues in the absence of DNA bound to the receptor, we performed a 50 ns molecular dynamics simulation under same conditions detailed in Materials and Methods.
-Results showed that the unbound dimer has different motion from motions of DNA-bound dimer as shown in RMSD and RMSF plots (Fig. R1A and Fig. R1B, respectively).
+Results showed that the unbound dimer has different motion from motions of DNA-bound dimer, as shown in RMSD and RMSF plots (Fig. R1A and Fig. R1B, respectively).
 By comparing normalized theoretical scores of the residues between these two simulations, there are notable changes on the contribution of each residue into the dimer (Fig. R1C).